 Low Back Pain in Young Athletes

-Low back pain can affect children and teenagers who participate in sport, particularly during periods of rapid growth or when training loads increase quickly.
+Low back pain can affect teenagers who participate in sport, particularly during periods of rapid growth or when training loads increase quickly.

 What Is Low Back Pain?